LEXICON OF BIEARTH

 NEIPA

-This style is characterized by intense fruitiness.
+This style is characterised by intense fruitiness.

 NEIPA is often seen as a hop-laden fruit juice, which generally appeals to everyone.